 - Home insurance: Your home insurance policy will provide you with coverage for damages to the structure of your home as well as for the contents kept within.
 When purchasing contents coverage, you can opt for actual-value or replacement-value coverage.
 While replacement-value coverage is more expensive, it can provide you with enough compensation to repurchase all lost items in your home, regardless of their actual, depreciated values.

 - Renters insurance: If you rent your home and your belongings are damaged in a fire, your landlord is not responsible for compensating you for your losses.
 You will need to be certain that your property is sufficiently covered by a renters insurance policy.

 - Business insurance: If you own a business, your business insurance policy works as does a home insurance policy.
-You can purchase specific coverage amounts for both the structure of the building, if you own it, and the materials and property kept inside.
+You can purchase specific coverage amounts for both the structure of the building if you own it, and the materials and property kept inside.
 You will want to be sure that your business contents coverage is sufficient to allow you to replace all damaged items.
 Your business insurance policy may provide income while your building is closed for repairs.
-An agent in the Trusted Choice network can explain more.
+An agent in our network can explain more.